aws/aws-cdk/packages/aws-cdk-lib/aws-lambda/README.md

 cdk.Tags.of(oneMonthFunction).add('env', 'beta');
 ```

 In the above example, the existing `logGroup` `Tag` with the key 'env' would be updated to now have a value of 'beta'.
 To remove `Tags` on the `logGroup` for a `Function`, simply remove the `Tag` from the associated `Function`.
-This can be accomplished by not having an add `Tags` statement or, if the tag is being passed down from a parent node, simply use a remove `Tags` statement.
+This can be accomplished by not having an add `Tags` statement for the `Tag` to removed, or if the tag is being passed down from a parent node, simply use a remove `Tags` statement.
 As an example, consider the following `Function` and assume that the associated `logGroup` has a `Tag` with a key of 'env' and a value of 'beta':

 ```ts
 import * as cdk from 'aws-cdk-lib';